Hamzaakk/Hamzaakk/README.md

 - 📫 How to reach me **aakkaouihamza@gmail.com**

-- 📄 **Know about my experiences**: <br> As a computer science student , I'm passionate about coding and building software solutions.
+- 📄 **short desc**: <br> As a computer science student , I'm passionate about coding and building software solutions.
 I've honed my skills through coursework and personal projects.
 Eager to learn and adapt, I'm excited to contribute my coding expertise to real-world challenges and collaborate with like-minded professionals.

 <h3 align="left">Connect with me:</h3>
 <p align="left">